Ruthless Quotas at Amazon Are Permanently Maiming Employees

 On New Year’s Day 2019, the smell of gas wafted through the giant warehouse and workers started to fall ill.

-A call came in to the local 911 dispatcher just after midnight Jan.
-2, five and a half hours into the night shift.
+A call came in to the local 911 dispatcher just after midnight on January 2, five and a half hours into the night shift.

 “There’s a lot of people sick,” an Amazon worker said.